Rüppell's vulture: Flight

 Ruppell's vulture cruises at a speed of 35 km/h, but flies for 6–7 hours every day.
-In optimal soaring conditions, these birds can reach up to 45km/h during cross-country flight and between 70 and 85 km/h during straight glides.
-They can travel well over 100 km from a nest site to find food, even reaching 200km when using updrafts.
+In optimal soaring conditions, these birds can reach up to 45 km/h during cross-country flight and between 70 and 85 km/h during straight glides.
+They can travel well over 100 km from a nest site to find food, even reaching 200 km when using updrafts.